suyash144/suyash144.github.io/_posts/2025-05-22-naive-bayes.md

 And $p(\text{far} \mid \text{match})$ is set to 0 during training.
 So the Naive Bayes can *never* assign non-zero match probability to a pair of neurons that are spatially distant.
 So because the conditional distribution of distance values fed into the Naive Bayes was a delta function (it is non-zero only when the distance is zero and zero everywhere else), the whole classifier totally overfits to distance.
 This is despite waveform similarity actually being a more informative feature.

-The neural network is constrained to fit some nonlinear transformation to the actual waveforms themselves so it can't follow the spike-sorting output perfectly, hence the apparent noise in that signal.
+The neural network is constrained to fit some nonlinear transformation to the actual waveforms themselves so it can't follow the spike-sorting output perfectly, hence the apparent 'noise' in that signal.

 ### The fix